dkadiry/pose-aware-monocular-depth-estimator/README.md

 This project investigated the qualitative and quantitative improvements that can be obtained while incorporating either relative camera motion measurements or absolute camera position measurements into the training and inference pipeline for monocular depth estimation model designed to process isolated images on a micro-rover with no pose estimation sensors.
 The pose measurements were obtained using the rear-facing camera of the rover, scale-cues available in the rear-view of the rover (i.e. tire tracks and other known-size landmarks), and a monocular pose estimation algorithm implemented in my [Pose Estimator Repository](https://github.com/dkadiry/final-pose-estimator).

+We see some qualitative improvements in object boundary detection and mid-range error gradients after including absolute pose values in model training and inference.
+Refer to my MSc Thesis document for full discussions.
+(Link will be included upon thesis publication)

 ### **Key Features:**
 - Uses **U-Net architecture** for depth estimation.
 - Incorporates **pose maps as auxiliary input** to improve depth accuracy.